FITFUNS/oasis_editor_manual/docs/user-manual/engine/standalone.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-It is possible to build applications on the PlayCanvas Engine without using the Editor.
+It is possible to build applications on the OasisW Engine without using the Editor.
 Some examples of applications built directly against the Engine are:

 * [glTF Viewer](https://playcanvas.com/viewer) \[[GitHub](https://github.com/playcanvas/model-viewer)\]
 * [SuperSplat](https://playcanvas.com/supersplat/editor) \[[GitHub](https://github.com/playcanvas/supersplat)\]